dirkpetersen/nvflare-cancer/README.md

 #### additional configuration steps

-If you have used the patched version of the installer you can skip these steps below and go right to [upgrade all packages](#upgrade-all-packages)
+If you have used versions >= 2.4.2 or the patched version of the installer you can skip these steps below and go right to [upgrade all packages](#upgrade-all-packages)

 add a cronjob to ensure that the client will restart after a reboot